lpmi-13/homepage/_posts/2019-02-05-lora-pulse-counter.markdown

 instruments and/or detect level changes from switch based sensors.
 The count and level state is sent to a remote application over LoRaWAN.

-This might seem dull but it turns out to be useful for things like:
+This might seem dull but it is useful for things like:

-- connecting electricity and water meters to the internet
+- retrofitting remote reading to existing electricity and water meters
 - tamper detection (e.g. someone opened a door)
 - storage tank level monitoring (e.g. float switches)
 - interactive demonstrations